klklklo/pynusinov/README.md

 Implementation of the Nusinov model for calculating the spectrum of far ultraviolet radiation from the Sun (FUV) in the wavelength range 115-242 nm.
-The model is based on the idea of a linear dependence of radiation fluxes in 1 nm wide intervals on the intensity in the Lyman-alpha hydrogen line (l = 121.6 nm).
+The model is based on the idea of a linear dependence of radiation fluxes in 1 nm wide intervals on the intensity in the Lyman-alpha hydrogen line (λ = 121.6 nm).

 Input parameters:
 - flow in the Lyman-alpha line N<sub>La</sub> in lac unit (1 lac = 1 * 10<sup>15</sup> m<sup>-2</sup> s<sup>-1</sup>).